Duo Two-Factor Authentication

-To increase security, UCSF requires everyone who accesses the UCSF network through VPN or uses Outlook web mail from a remote location to use Duo two-factor authentication.
-Two factor authentication verifies your identity on two separate devices (i.e. your computer and smartphone) through a 3rd party application, Duo.
+To increase security, UCSF requires use of Duo two-factor authentication to access certain systems and applications.
+Two-factor authentication verifies your identity on a separate device (e.g., your smartphone) through a 3rd party application, Duo.

 What is Duo?

-Duo is a third-party application that UCSF uses for two-factor authentication, which makes it difficult to gain unauthorized access to an account because access requires a second factor (something you have, such as your smartphone).
+Duo is a third-party application that UCSF uses for two-factor authentication.
+Two-factor authentication makes it difficult for others to gain unauthorized access to your account, by requiring a second verification on another device (something you have with you, such as your smartphone).

 How Do I Enroll?